Build-Week-MedCabinet/DS_Model_Engineering/README.md

 # Data Engineering and Reccommendation for med-cabinet

 > ETL of data (see sources).
 Data engineering provides structure/unstructure? db of strain information for returns through API and construction of structured data for recommendation engine development.
-> REST API for user search query and return of recomendatiosn from engine
+> REST API for user search query and return of recomendations from engine
 > Recommendation engine

 **Source List** of used data: